graphicsdesk/spectate/CONTRIBUTING.md

 Make sure you have completed the [prequisite and setup instructions](https://github.com/spec-journalism/spectate#prerequisites) for Spectate.
 Then, create a Spectate project with a slug like `test-feature-nerdbox`.

+We use ESLint for JavaScript linting.
+Please [integrate it](https://eslint.org/docs/user-guide/integrations) into your text editor.

 To add a new HTML partial (visual element) onto the site, see the section [Writing components](#writing-components).

 ## Writing components